awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbsubnet-group.md

 ## Properties<a name="aws-resource-rds-dbsubnet-group-properties"></a>

 `DBSubnetGroupDescription`  <a name="cfn-rds-dbsubnetgroup-dbsubnetgroupdescription"></a>
-The description for the DB Subnet Group\.
+The description for the DB subnet group\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)